 When I heard there was an American football manga written by Dr. Stone's Riichiro Inagaki and illustrated by One Punch Man's Yusuke Murata, I knew I had to get it.
 It's a 37-volume series that has a perfect balance of action and comedy, which make it as inspiring as it is funny.
 On top of all that, it is an underdog story, which always tend to capture my heart, but none have captured my heart quite as much as Eyeshield 21 and its MC Sena Kobayakawa.

 You have Riichiro Inagaki's masterful storytelling, which is brought even further to life in the panels by Yusuke Murata's art.
 He is a master at perspective and that is very present here in Eyeshield 21.
 But where this story really shines is its characters, which have unique and colorful personalities, and the team dynamics.
-It's one of the best sports manga to release to date and it's well-worth the read whether you are a fan of American football or not!
+It's one of the best sports manga released to date and it's well worth the read whether you are a fan of American football or not!

-Shin-ichi Sakamoto is a manga creator that never ceases to amaze me whether it be through his work on The Climber or on his others, like Innocent and Innocent Rouge.
-Unfortunately, as of now, The Climber has yet to be translated in English, but it has been translated in a number of different languages from French to Italian.
-I hope Shin-ichi Sakamoto's works are printed in English one day, because his art and stories are something to behold.
+Shinichi Sakamoto is a manga creator that never ceases to amaze me whether it be through his work on The Climber or on his others, like Innocent and Innocent Rouge.
+Unfortunately, as of now, The Climber has yet to be translated into English, but it has been translated into a number of different languages from French to Italian.

 The Summit of the Gods by Baku Yumemakura and Jiro Taniguchi

 While the series is about alpinism, it's more so about the love these climbers have for the sport, the allure of the mountains, and being one with nature.
-George Mallory and Andrew Irvine were the first to try and climb Mount Everest, but they disappeared, so it is still unknown as to whether or not they reached the summit.
-The story of The Summit of the Gods picks up in 1993 with a photographer named Makoto Fukamichi, who believes he's stumbled upon Mallory's camera at a antique store.
+George Mallory and Andrew Irvine were the first to try and climb Mount Everest, but they disappeared, so whether or not they reached the summit is still unknown.
+The story of The Summit of the Gods picks up in 1993 with a photographer named Makoto Fukamichi, who believes he's stumbled upon Mallory's camera at an antique store.
 The camera falls out of his possession though to a man that may be Jouji Habu, a retired legendary mountaineer.

 Air Gear by Oh!
 Great